Safety first

 Stop before the dog has to resist.
 Go back to looking at the tool, one-second touches, and voluntary cooperation.

-Behavior changed suddenly
+Something changed suddenly